 Most standard drainage systems have a downspout that catches water from the gutters on the roof and deposits it some small distance (around 1 – 3 feet) away from the house’s foundation.
 With soil that drains well and proper grading, this can work okay.
 Which is what we thought would happen for us.
 But it didn’t.

 With each rainstorm we watched water quickly wash away the dirt and mulch in the planting beds in front of our house.
 The soil around our foundation even began to erode.
 I’m no home-building expert, but I knew right away this was not a good situation.

-So, what’s a pop-up drain?
-It’s a drain system that more efficiently carries water away from a house’s foundation than a standard downspout.
+So, what is a pop-up drain?
+It’s a drain system that more efficiently carries water away from a house’s foundation than a standard downspout does.
+(View example on Amazon.)
 A flexible hose is attached to the downspout, which is then run through a trench to a simple emitter that “pops up” once the water pressure builds enough, allowing it to disperse over a larger surface area, so it doesn’t cause damage or erosion.

 We worked with the service department of our builder to have pop-up drains installed, and we’ve seen an immense difference.
 Our mulch is staying where it should, and our plants are beginning to recover.
 Most importantly, our foundation is staying protected.

 - Your soil doesn’t drain well.

 - You have grading issues that impede the flow of water away from the house.

 - Your gutter design drains too much water into one area.